 All the colours are easily distinguishable.

 Now that the orange lines have turned green, we can see some issues with our card.
-The issue is that the outside edge is on the same layer as some of the inside parts and consequently, we can not enforce which lines will get cut first.
+The issue is that the outside edge is on the same layer as some of the inside parts and consequently, we cannot enforce which lines will get cut first.
 If we were to cut the outside edge first, the piece could fall loose, or shift.
-To remedy this, we will change the colour of the outer edge to put it on it’s own layer.
+To remedy this, we will change the colour of the outer edge to put it on its own layer.
 Then we can force it to be cut last.